 erica hamilton, MPH, presented Stigma, Self-Esteem and Depressive Symptoms in HIV-Infected Men Who Have Sex with Men (MSM and Transgender Women (TGW) in Sub-Saharan Africa (HPTN 075).
 Results suggest that MSM and HIV stigma had a negative impact on self-esteem and depressive symptoms.
 Efforts to reduce HIV stigma among MSM and TGW in sub-Saharan Africa could have far-reaching benefits.

 Theresa Gamble, PhD, presented Finding MSM who may be Potential Amplified HIV Transmitters: Results from HPTN 078.
-Both recruitment methods found a very high percentage of participants who were infected with HIV or syphilis, many of whom were co-infected with both.
-These data suggest the co-infected participants were having unprotected sex, with one in five having the potential to transmit both syphilis and HIV.
-These data highlight the need to screen for and treat syphilis in conjunction with HIV, as well as the potential to use syphilis screening to find MSM who are HIV-infected and virally unsuppressed.
+Both recruitment methods found a very high percentage of participants who were living with HIV or syphilis, many of whom were concomitant with both.
+These data suggest the concomitant participants were having unprotected sex, with one in five having the potential to transmit both syphilis and HIV.
+These data highlight the need to screen for and treat syphilis in conjunction with HIV, as well as the potential to use syphilis screening to find MSM who are living with HIV and virally unsuppressed.